artemyk/dynpy/docs/tutorial.rst

 -------------------------

 Boolean network are a type of discrete-state, discrete-time dynamical system.
-Each node updates itself as a Boolean function of other nodes (it's 'inputs').
+Each node updates itself as a Boolean function of other nodes (its 'inputs').

 :doc:`dynpy.bn` implement Boolean network dynamical systems.
 For example, we can use it to compute the